pitchplay/blog-content/_posts/2016-07-14-polyrhythms.md

 #### lxxlxx

-Now I can practice with a guide if I am having a difficult time understanding or playing the polyrhythm.
+Now I can practice with a visual guide if I am having a difficult time understanding or playing the polyrhythm.

 _____________________________